dustdustinthewind/IntralismQoLMod/README.md

 ## FAQ
 ### How do I install the mod?
 Click [here](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/archive/refs/heads/main.zip) to download the current version.
 Right click Intralism in Steam and select `Manage > Browse Local Files`.
 Go into `Intralism_Data\Managed`.
 Copy the .dll files from the zip you downloaded and paste them into the `Managed` folder.
-If it asks you to replace files say yes.
+Replace files, yes.

-To update your mod, you only need to copy/paste the newest [Assembly-Csharp.dll](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/raw/main/Assembly-CSharp.dll).
+To update your mod, you only need to download/paste the newest [Assembly-Csharp.dll](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/raw/main/Assembly-CSharp.dll).
 This may change in the future.

 ### How do I uninstall the mod?
 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version.

 ### Can this mod ruin my files?
 This mod should not mess with your files in unwanted ways.
 However of note:
-- The BPM tool will automatically write/read from your description, but it shouldn't cause any issues unless you're trying to break it.
-Multi-BPM/offset mapping is not supported yet.
+- The BPM tool will automatically write/read from your description, but it shouldn't cause major issues unless you're trying to break it.
+Multi-BPM mapping is not supported yet.
+(Decimal BPMs bugged, woops)
 - This mod decrypts the save file found in `...\Intralism\Save`.
-While I'm pretty sure I correctly implemented this feature, there is very much the chance that something could go wrong.
-For this and other reasons, I have implemented a feature that keeps three save backups in the same folder as your save data.
+I have also implemented a feature that keeps three save backups in the same folder as your save data.
 If a save gets corrupted, try using the backups.
-Delete the faulty save and change the extenion of the backup you want to use to `.save`.
+Delete the faulty save and copy a backup.
+Change the backup copy's extension to `.save`.
 The `.bak_oldest` file was generated the first time you launched Intralism with mod version `0.6.3` or newer, and doesn't get overwritten by other backups.
+Delete this file if you wish to have a newer `.bak_oldest`.

 ### Isn't this against Intralism's terms of service?
 As if that has stopped me, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right.
-However, I will still host the mod somewhere as long as I'm working on it.
+However, as long as I work on this mod, I will host and advertise it to the community.

-### I mean will I get banned for using the mod?
+### I mean can I get banned for using the mod?
 I highly doubt it.
-Even if you're banned by the Intralism server, the ban checks are done by the local client, easy for hackers but not normies to bypass.
+Even if you're banned by the Intralism webserver, the ban checks are handled by the local client, easy for hackers but not normies to bypass.
 This mod removes (most if not all) those checks; enjoy your freedom.

 There is no risk of being auto banned by Steam or VAC.

 ## FEATURES
 ### EDITOR
-- Config v3 maps and the save file **do not encrypt** (**Encrypted maps can be resaved to be decrypted!**)
+- Config v3 **maps and the save file do not encrypt** (**Encrypted maps can be resaved to be decrypted!**)
 - Gave Editor a **Dark Theme**
 - The **BPM tool uses colors** for snaps 1, 2, 3, 4, 6, 8, 12, and 16
 - **Automatic BPM saving/loading** to and from description (Doesn't work with multiple BPMs or BPMs with decimal places)